-I use a variety of media to tell the stories of individuals, organizations, and history, all the while aiming to explore different aspects of humanity.
-Through my use of color, paper choice, and varied details, I am able to create symbolism aimed at enhancing a particular story.
-By varying these details to emphasize main concepts, while keeping the more subtle aspects of the narratives in the background, I am able to fashion a cohesive, compelling work of art.
-I also like challenging myself technically with design and medium to shape concepts.
+Conceptual in nature, my work centers on unique symbolism aimed at enhancing a particular story, whether I am applying my skills in papercutting or painting.
+It is through my use of color, paper choice, and varied details to emphasize main concepts, while keeping the more subtle aspects of the narratives in the background, that I am able to fashion a cohesive, compelling work of art.
+I challenge myself technically with design and medium to shape the concepts.

 To date, my preferred media have been gouache on paper, papercutting, or a combination of the two.
-With gouache, I like to layer the color in order to form one image to the next, keeping the look clean, clear, intentional, and sophisticated.
+With gouache, I like to layer the color in order to form one image to the next, keeping the look clean, clear intentional and sophisticated.
 My vivid layering of the gouache conveys a feeling of watercolor.
-The liveliness and richness of gouache tones also benefit the theatrical quality of my art.
+The liveliness and richness of gouache tones also benefits the theatrical quality of my art.

 When creating a papercut, I challenge myself to see how delicately I can incise the design while still maintaining a continuous work of art.
+It is similar to the gouache in that I am able to layer and emphasize different elements of importance very subtly.
 Through this technique, and by incorporating iconographic symbolism conveyed in a technically sophisticated manner, I bring a modern approach to this traditional art form.